CS-intro-with-Python/cs-project-2025-Dan4Life/README.md

 * **Accurate Sentiment Results** - The system classifies moods reliably for most entries.
 * **Smooth User Experience** - Users can write, search, and view entries easily from the web interface.
 * **Data Security** - All user data is stored privately and protected with authentication and encryption.
-* [cite_start]**Checkpoint Success**: The GitHub Actions pipeline status must be successful, verifying that the Docker image builds, runs, and that existing routes are accessible.
+* **Checkpoint Success**: The GitHub Actions pipeline status must be **successful** at the time of evaluation, verifying that the Docker image builds, runs, and that existing routes are accessible, satisfying the CI/CD and Docker requirements.